googleapis/go-genproto/README.md

   repo.
 The packages here contain types specifically for interacting with Google APIs.

-Historically, the pacakges in the `protobuf` directory used to contain generated code for certain well-known types hosted by [google/protobuf][3].
+Historically, the packages in the `protobuf` directory used to contain generated code for certain well-known types hosted by [google/protobuf][3].
 These types are now hosted by the [`google.golang.org/protobuf`][4] module and type aliases are used to forward declarations in this module over to